 Sponsor Proposal Preparation Guidelines

 Before you prepare a proposal, study and follow the current specific agency/sponsor guidelines to understand your responsibilities.

 Most federal agencies issue guidelines with the funding opportunities and are attached to the grants.gov listing.

 The National Institutes of Health and the National Science Foundation, two of our top funders, provide many resources for proposal preparation and award management:

-Once the proposal has been reviewed by the institutional official, it gets submitted to the sponsor via a number of methods.
-The vast majority of our proposals get submitted via an electronic portal.
-To guide you in determining the portal to use, please see the table below:
+Once the proposal has been reviewed by the institutional official, it gets submitted to the sponsor via the method prescribed in the associated solicitation/funding opportunity announcement.
+The vast majority of our proposals must be submitted via an electronic portal by an institutional official.
+To guide you in determining the portal to use, please see the below table:

 Method of submission as of 1/1/2018

 School of Medicine: ASSIST or Cayuse Proposals (S2S) - RMG defers to the PI and Dept. re which proposal platform the PI and dept would prefer to use.